CWML/gitdemo/readme.md

 ## Publish a repository to GitHub.com

+**This requires authorizing with GitHub.
+Use GitHub Desktop**

-No we'll push our repository to github.com.
+Now we'll push our repository to github.com.
 First we need to create the repository on github.com and then we run the following command(use your repository command):
 ```
 git remote add origin https://github.com/j-demayo/folder.git
 ```